Table of Contents:

 - Once you complete the e-form, your academic advisor will need to review it.
 Your advisor will receive an email message from ISSS which will provide a link to review your request.
 Your advisor will be asked to comment on your request.

 - If you are advised by the Academic Advising Center, you must make an appointment to meet with your advisor before they will approve the e-form request.

 - If you are advised in an academic department, your departmental advisor may also prefer that you schedule an appointment to meet with them; it is a good idea to inform your academic advisor that he/she has been sent an email from the ISSS that will need to be reviewed and approved.

 - After your advisor comments on your e-form request, you will receive an e-mail from ISSS telling you that we have received it.
 An ISSS advisor will review the application and will then contact you by e-mail to inform you of the decision or if additional information is needed.
 If approved, you will be instructed that you can come to ISSS to pick up your new I-20 authorizing the CPT.

 Students who listed the internship with the Pomerantz Career Center or Tippie College of Business only: Your next step is to register your experience on MyUI using the instructions you should have received in an email from the Pomerantz Career Center or Tippie College of Business.
-If you have not received an email, please check your HireaHawk – Internship Reporting record to be sure the ISSS Advisor’s initials have been added.
-If they haven’t, please contact ISSS.
-If the initials are present and you haven’t received information for registering on MyUI, please contact the Career Center (firstname.lastname@example.org 319-335-1023) or the Tippie College of Business (email@example.com 319-335-1037) .
+If you haven’t received information for registering on MyUI, please contact the Career Center (email@example.com 319-335-1023) or the Tippie College of Business (firstname.lastname@example.org 319-335-1037) .
 This registration IS required by both federal law as well as your college; not registering may result in your CPT authorization being canceled and/or denied in future, or loss of legal immigration status.